-To log out, perform the following tasks:
+To Log Out, perform the following tasks:

-- 1. Press the SuperKey Function Key - 2.
-Press the No Softkey to scroll until AGENT LOG OUT? appears on the display. - 3.
-Press the Yes Softkey.
+- 1. From the logged in Idle display, press the ACD Softkey. - 2.
+Press the Log Out Softkey.
 You are now logged out.
 After a few seconds, LOGGED OUT appears on the display.

 Answering Calls